We have the facilities to manage almost all types of surgery in-house. Types of surgery regularly undertaken include:

 Our RCVS Surgery Certificate holder is able to perform many of the non-routine surgeries at our Haverfordwest surgery, whilst all members of the team perform our routine surgery.
 Where a surgery cannot be performed in-house (spinal surgery for example) prompt referral to an appropriate specialist can be arranged.

 Our general anaesthetics are all monitored continuously by a qualified veterinary nurse.
-More complicated anaesthetics can be arranged, with our RCVS Diploma holder in Anaesthesia.
+More complicated anaesthetics can be arranged.

 Anaesthesia is the production of freedom from pain with relaxation.
 A local anaesthetic produces anaesthesia in one area of the body.
 General anaesthesia is far more useful in veterinary practice as it also produces a state of compliance in the patient.
 Under general anaesthesia the patient is rendered unconscious.